Decrease your accounts receivable

 Increase your accounts payable

-So if your terms are net-30, set up automated systems that ensure you pay on the 28th each month.
-And when you’re negotiating new contracts, don’t focus solely on price – also try to get more relaxed payment terms.
+So if your terms are net-30, set up automated systems that ensure you pay on the 28th of each month.
+When you’re negotiating new contracts, don’t focus solely on price – also try to get more relaxed payment terms.
+Many larger suppliers/businesses will be more amenable to longer term payments.

 Always have a backup in place